ultrazohm/ultrazohm_sw/docs/source/general/bitbucket.rst

 In the *Create a pull request* plane you can choose which branches should be merged.
 Choose your feature branch on the left side and ``develop`` on the right.
 Give the merge request a useful title and describe what the changes do.
 The commit messages are automatically added.

+* If you fix issues with your pull request, specify the issue in the title with **close #IssueID**, i.e. *Example text, close #99 #100*.
+* This will automatically close the specified issue after the pull request is approved.
+* For futher information read :ref:`bitbucket_smart_commits`.

 Next, assign reviewers with at least one maintainer and **click close feature after the pull request is merged**.
 The reviewers will be notified and after the pull request is accepted, the feature branch will be deleted from the remote repository!